From question to

 EconChat pulls from the right source

 Each indicator routes to its authoritative API.
-GDP forecasts come from the IMF.
+GDP forecasts from the IMF.
 Employment from the ILO.
-Trade flows from Comtrade.
+Trade from Comtrade.
 You don’t pick the database — EconChat already knows which one to trust.

 3